Mary, who was sometimes quite contrary, often wondered how her garden grew.

 In preparing its Water Efficiency Plan, Denver Water worked with a group of community stakeholders, including water and landscape professionals, to review water requirements for a variety of landscape types like xeric, bluegrass, rock and mulch.

-The information collected from these experts helped Denver Water determine that 12 gallons of water per square foot of landscape per year is a good goal for efficient outdoor water use.
+The information collected from these experts helped Denver Water determine that 12 gallons of water per square foot of mixed-use landscape per year is a good goal for efficient outdoor water use.
+Mixed-use landscapes include alternative landscape types like xeric or native plants and grass, vegetable gardens and bluegrass turf.

 In June, Denver Water began emailing personalized water use reports to help customers understand how their individual water use during the outdoor watering season compares to the goal of 12 gallons of water per square foot of landscape per year.